paris-saclay-cds/datarun/README.md

 Do not forget to change the values and be careful not to commit this file :-)
 And do not add comments to the file.
 ```
+export DR_DATABASE_USER='database_name'
+export DR_DATABASE_PASSWORD='database_password'
 export DIR_DATA='data'
 export DIR_SUBMISSION='submission'
 export RMQ_VHOST='rabbitMQ_vhost_name'
 export IP_MASTER='xxx.yyy.zz.aaa'
 # NB_WORKER added by scp_runner_stratuslab.sh
 ```
+Values of these environment variables must be the same as what you defined in `env.sh`, they are used to connect to the master and read data from it.

 * On your local computer, create a file `list_runners.txt` containing the list of runners address address and the number of workers you want on each runner:
 ```